kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 # GitHub Authentication with Maven

-* Because GitHub does not allow downloading packages without access token, use maven with the access token in the local [settings.xml](settings.xml) in this project.
+* Because GitHub does not allow downloading packages without an access token, use maven with the access token in the local [settings.xml](settings.xml) in this project.

   ```